RoyalF4/odin-recipies/README.md

 This project is a website for recipes.
-Included are 3 recipes with images, descriptions,recipes, and steps.
+Included are 3 recipes with images, descriptions, recipes, and steps.